nils-n/keep-walking/TESTING.md

 ### Results WebAIM Accesibility Test

 While the home page could be checkecd via URL in the automatic color contrast checker, that was not possible for the authenticated pages.
-For the pages that required authentication, only the color contrast check was done mannually for each background-to-text color pair on the page.
+For the pages that required authentication, only the color contrast check was done manually for each background-to-text color pair on the page.
 All Tests passed.

 <table>
   <tr>